 We live in a modern, industrialized time – so let’s look at the origin of industrialization: England!

-We are commemorating the 100th anniversary of World War I, a direct consequence of imperialist politics – let’s examine Imperialism where it happened (Africa, Asia, and America) and let’s do it in the language of the colonizers: English!
+We are commemorating the 100th anniversary of World War I, a direct consequence of imperialist politics – let’s examine Imperialism where it happened: not only in Europe but also in Africa, Asia, Australia, America and even the Antarctica!

-And of course the wars and crises of the 20th century have influenced and shaped German minds – but in at least the same way they affected families in London, New York or Sydney!
+And of course the wars and crises of the 20th century that have influenced and shaped German minds – but in at least the same way they have affected families in London, New York, Sydney and around the globe!

-Making these comparisons and investigating the past of people and nations around the world opens our eyes and minds for the lives and problems of others.
-This skill is an absolute necessity in our globalized and connected world – socially and economically.
+Making these comparisons and investigating the past of people and civilizations around the world opens our eyes and minds for the lives and problems of others.
+This skill is an absolute necessity in our globalized and interconnected world – politically, socially, economically and ecologically.

-But the school subject history has more to offer than this broadening of your horizon: by examining original documents and sources, our students earn another important skill with great value for their future life, in which they undoubtedly will encounter texts and media in original English – be it while travelling, at university or later in their work life.
+But the school subject history has more to offer than this broadening of your horizon: by examining original documents and sources, our students aquire another important skill with great value for their future life, in which they undoubtedly will encounter texts and other media in English – be it while travelling, at university or later in their work life.

 So you see – “history” can actually be quite modern!